nogibjj/Final_Project_Stock_Analysis/README.md

 [![Lint](https://github.com/nogibjj/Final_Project_Stock_Analysis/actions/workflows/lint.yml/badge.svg)](https://github.com/nogibjj/Final_Project_Stock_Analysis/actions/workflows/lint.yml)
 [![Test](https://github.com/nogibjj/Final_Project_Stock_Analysis/actions/workflows/test.yml/badge.svg)](https://github.com/nogibjj/Final_Project_Stock_Analysis/actions/workflows/test.yml)

-## Stock Prediction App :
+## Overview :
 The application is designed to predict the stock price of a share by utilizing datasets from past 20 years and making predicions using live stock market data.

-The link to the application : https://definalproj.azurewebsites.net/
+The link to the application : https://definalproj.azurewebsites.net/ The link to the video : [Link]()

 This repository contains a `Flask App` which has LLM functionality built into it, The APP is also hosted on `Azure` for public access.
-The project makes use of `Delta Tables` from `Databricks`, builds a docker image using `DockerHub` and utilizes `Web App` in `Azure` for deployment.
+The project makes use of `Delta Tables` from `Databricks`, builds a docker image hosted on `DockerHub` and utilizes `Azure Web App` for deployment.
 Further, the project uses various `APIs` to interact with external websites for getting data to make predictions.

+The App can be run by the user locally or can be accessed via the link provided earlier.
 The following image represents the `architectural diagram` of our project :

 ![Architectural Diagram](https://github.com/nogibjj/Final_Project_Stock_Analysis/blob/main/resources/DE_Final_Schema.png)

+## Stock Prediction App :

 Here is the working function of the app :